What Will Happen To Harry & Meghan When Prince William Is King?

 Could they regain popularity during William's reign?

 Public opinion must be closely watched by the monarchy, as it might influence how included or excluded Prince Harry and Meghan Markle will be in the future.
-According to a 2024 poll, less than 30% of the British public favored the Runaway Royals (via IPSOS), so it's no surprise that neither King Charles and Queen Camilla nor William, Prince of Wales and Catherine, Princess of Wales attended the christening of the Sussexes' daughter Lilibet the year before, despite People reporting that both couples had been invited to the event.
+According to a 2024 poll, less than 30% of the British public favored the Runaway Royals (via IPSOS), so it's no surprise that neither King Charles III and Queen Camilla nor William, Prince of Wales, and Catherine, Princess of Wales, attended the christening of the Sussexes' daughter Lilibet the year before, despite People reporting that both couples had been invited to the event.
 However, prior to their departure announcement in 2019, the Sussexes enjoyed relatively high favorability ratings in the United Kingdom, and who's to say they won't be able to rehabilitate their image with time?
 After all, William will likely be king for three to five decades if he lives as long as his grandfather Prince Phillip, and the British public sentiment toward Harry and Meghan and the monarchy might change during those years.

 Advertisement